LGBTQ New York Wedding Guide

 Ceremony and Reception Venues

-For the more adventurous, does it get any more romantic than a ceremony against a majestic Adirondack Mountain backdrop aboard the Lake George Steamboat Company's Lac du Saint Sacrament?
-To keep the Adirondacks view but stay landlocked, there are amazing venues like the Georgian Lakeside Resort also in Lake George, the Mirror Lake Inn or High Peaks Resort in Lake Placid, the Garnet Hill Lodge in North River or the Copperfield Inn in North Creek.
+For the more adventurous, does it get any more romantic than a ceremony against a majestic Adirondack Mountain backdrop aboard the Lake George Steamboat Company's Lac du Saint Sacrement?
+To keep the Adirondacks view but stay landlocked, there are amazing venues like the Georgian Lakeside Resort also in Lake George, the Mirror Lake Inn or High Peaks Resort in Lake Placid, the Garnet Hill Lodge in North River, or the Copperfield Inn in North Creek.

 The vineyards of our Finger Lakes region offer beauty, romance, and enough vintage tastings to warm up any honeymoon.
 LGBTQ-friendly Ithaca makes for a cozy honeymoon, with great nature, restaurants, and shopping to keep you amused but not so distracted as to keep you from each other.

 The Catskills are a newer hot spot for romantic same-sex weekend trips, with several charming gay- and lesbian-owned bed and breakfast inns.
-A little further north, Saratoga Springs is a downtown jewel for strolls in Congress Park, quaint shops and a memorable stay at the Gideon Putnam Inn and its famous Roosevelt Spa with naturally evanescent waters, or perhaps the town's most famous mansion, the Batcheller Mansion Inn, a hand-tooled Victorian head turner.
+A little further north, Saratoga Springs is a downtown jewel for strolls in Congress Park, quaint shops, and a memorable stay at the Gideon Putnam Inn and its famous Roosevelt Spa with naturally effervescent waters, or perhaps the town's most famous mansion, the Batcheller Mansion Inn, a hand-tooled Victorian head turner.